Simone Peterzano

+Life

-Peterzano called himself a pupil of Titian and would sometimes sign his works titiani alumnus.
+Peterzano called himself a pupil of Titian and would sometimes sign his works Titiani alumnus.
 He debuted in Milan with the counterfaçade frescoes in San Maurizio al Monastero Maggiore (1573), influenced by Veronese and Tintoretto.
-In the same year he painted two canvasses with Histories of Sts.
-Paul and Barnabas for the church of San Barnaba, also in Milan.
+In the same year he painted two canvasses with Histories of St. Paul and St. Barnabas for the church of San Barnaba, also in Milan.
 Also from the same period are a Pietà in the church of San Fedele and a Pentecost for San Paolo Converso (now in Sant'Eufemia).